RakipInitiative/ModelRepository/README.md

 ### Questions for Maarten - call 2
   * visualisation of CPM ... fine, according to Maarten, confirmation?
+    * Maarten:
   * visualisation of DRM -> changes, more infos?
+    * Maarten:
   * visualisation of RRM
     * may show all intervention scenarios at the same time (load from table) = same vis as in @Risk -> better?
     * IF ONLY one intervention scenario: should the name (FA1/2/3...) be put into visualisation?
     * which text infos in visualisation?
+    * Maarten:
   * annotation of RRM:
     * Inputs from MS skin results
        * definition?
        * how to annotate?
        * EU values are weighted average of all MS, here is just taken as input value, not calculated -> problem?
     * meat conc distributions Input scale (CFU skin) as parameter or leave it as is? how to annotate?
-    * slope - definition?
+    * slope - definition? or where to find
-    * tau - definition?
+    * tau - definition? or where to find
-    * delta fex - definition?
+    * delta fex - definition? or where to find